 Singita Kruger National Park supports the Ground Hornbill Project by giving regular updates and GPS co-ordinates of sightings to the Endangered Wildlife Trust (EWT), as well as recording all raptor nests and supplying this information to EWT.

 Low-impact ecotourism is supported by our policy of having ‘fewer beds in larger areas’.
-We recycle all waste produced as part of a community programme, whereby it is sorted and sold.
-We complete a closely monitored water usage spreadsheet each month and our environmental audits are conducted three times a year.
+Our lodge is due to be 52% powered by renewable solar energy from March this year.
+We recycle a large proportion of our waste produced as part of a community programme, whereby it is sorted and sold.
+We have eliminated the use of plastic bottled water on the property.
+A closely monitored resource usage report is produced each month, and external environmental audits are conducted twice a year, with consistently high scores.

 Sustainable tourism is what allows Singita to be able to carry out this important work.
 Each guest represents a valuable contribution towards conservation measures in the reserve.
 Not only does the revenue from tourism support conservation initiatives, but just by coming to see this place, putting value on it and sharing the beauty with others, it inherently makes a world of difference.